Wisner Baum has recovered over $4 billion for our clients. We know what it takes to win big cases against big companies.

 Recognized as one of U.S. News – Best Lawyers® “Best Law Firms,” we have won the National Trial Lawyers’ Mass Tort Trial Team of the Year award multiple times.

-Our team offers free consultations and operates on contingency, meaning there are no fees unless we win.
+Our trucking accident lawyers offer free case consultations and operate on contingency, meaning there are no fees unless we win.

 Class Action Attorney